 3. Who pays for healthcare in Switzerland?

 Costs are covered by the government via taxes, and by individuals via health insurance premiums.

-In 2016 the Swiss canton of Vaud will spend 15.6% of its total budget on healthcare – a total of CHF 1.4 billion or around CHF 1,900 per person.
+In 2016 the Swiss canton of Vaud spent 15.6% of its total budget on healthcare – a total of CHF 1.4 billion or around CHF 1,900 per person.